Dust collapse and bounce in spherically symmetric quantum-inspired gravity models: Dust density

 \section{Dust density}

-The energy density $\rho(x,t)$ of the dust field is related to the dust contribution to the scalar constraint by $p_T = \sqrt{q} \rho$, where $\sqrt{q}$ is the determinant of the spatial part of the metric.
+The energy density\footnote{In general, $\rho$ is a function of all three spatial coordinates and must be integrated over the angular coordinates with the square root of the determinant of the spatial metric.} $\rho$ of the dust field is related to the dust contribution to the scalar constraint by $p_T = \sqrt{q} \rho$, where $\sqrt{q}$ is the determinant of the spatial part of the metric.
 The metric components are